octo/librouteros/index.md

 Linux-based operating system *RouterOS*.
 It currently is a very low-level library in that is only abstracts the records based network protocol, not the commands, arguments and filters provided via this interface.

-The goal is to write a plugin for [collectd](https://collectd.org/) based on this library.
-Once that's done and released, the interface of this library will be declared stable and version&nbsp;1.0 will be released.
-Until then, this is a work in progress.
+While it's hopefully easy to port the library to other operating systems, it has currently only be tested on Linux.

-While it's hopefully easy to port the library to other operating systems, it has currently only be tested with GNU&nbsp;/ Linux.
-Success stories and patches are very welcome, of course.
+Success stories and patches are very welcome.

 ## News